Eddy98/Systems-Design-Fundamentals/README.md

 - **Cache Eviction Policy:** The policy by which values get evicted or removed from a cache.
 Popular cache eviction policies include LRU (least-recently used), FIFO (first in first out), and LFU (least-frequently used).

 - **Content Delivery Network:** A CDN is a third-party service that acts like a cache for your servers.
 Sometimes, web applications can be slow for users in a particular region if your servers are located only in another region.
 A CDN has servers all around the world, meaning that the latency to a CDN's servers will almost always be far better than the latency to your servers.
 A CDN's servers are often referred to as PoPs (Points of Presence).
 Two of the most popular CDNs are Cloudflare and Google Cloud CDN

+## Proxies

+**Notes:** There are forward and reverse proxies.
+A forward proxy is a server that sits between a client(s) and a server(s).
+It is a server that acts on behalf of the client.
+Proxies are on the clients team of an interaction with a server.
+When the client is going to issues a request, it first goes to the proxy first, and then the proxy will forward the request to the server.
+Then the server responds, it the response also goes trough the proxy.
+A proxy can serve as way to hide the identity of a client.
+The source IP address from the initial request can be removed and replaced by going through a proxy.
+This is similar to the behavior of a **VPN**.

+Reverse proxies act on behalf of the server.
+If a client wants to send a request to a server, the request is actually going to go to the reverse proxy first.
+The client would be unaware of this.
+The Reverse proxy will forward the request to the server.
+Reverse proxies are very useful.
+For instance, you can filter out request that you want to ignore.
+You can have the reverse proxy take care of caching or logging.
+One of the use cases is to use a reverse proxy as a **load balancer**.

+Key Terms:

+- **Forward Proxy:** A server that sits between a client and servers and act on behalf of the client, typically used to mask the client's identity (IP address).
+Note that forward proxies are often referred to as just proxies.

+- **Reverse Proxy:** A server that sits between clients and servers and act on behalf of the servers, typically used for logging, load balancing, or caching.

+- **Nginx:** Pronounced "engine X" - is a very popular webserver that's often used as a reverse proxy and load balancer.

 ## Glossary